 Bupa responds to NZ Disputes Tribunal Ruling

-Bupa has apologised for the standard of care provided to a resident last year.
+Bupa has apologised for the standard of care provided to a resident in New Zealand last year.

 In response to the ruling, Carolyn Cooper, Bupa Care Services Director of Clinical Operations & Services, said they have taken actions to demonstrate learnings from the incident.

 “Bupa regrets the distress the resident endured and apologises to the family.
 The care of our residents is our highest priority, and we treat these matters very seriously,” Ms Cooper said.

 “We are privileged to care for more than 5,000 residents across New Zealand every day and acknowledge the responsibility that comes with that, which we do not take lightly.